Discover more at Wasdale

 Find out how to get to Wasdale, where to park, the things to see and do and more.

 Standing at 978 metres tall, Scafell Pike is England's highest mountain and war memorial.
-Thousands of people enjoy Scafell Pike each year, however the climb to the top should not be underestimated.
+Thousands of people enjoy Scafell Pike each year, however the climb to the top should not be underestimated and preparation is key to a great day out.

 Around 250,000 people climb Scafell Pike each year and we’ve been seeing unprecedented numbers of hikers over recent years.
 The increase in visitors puts the local mountain rescue teams under extreme pressure.